-(The following notes were used while giving the Beyond Scarcity Talk & Discussion.
+(The following notes were used while giving the Beyond Scarcity Talk & Discussion – link to recording.
 Enjoy!)

 This is a very basic introduction on how anarchist communism relates to the concepts of scarcity & post-scarcity.
 I’ll be touching on so many points without going into great depth that we should find the talk will be short and the discussion will be the meat and bones of this event.